-- As indicated in post #2 , you should have a campaign budget, and ideally, a weekly budget.
+- You should have a campaign budget, and ideally, a weekly budget.
 It’s always worth checking that your current spend is on target, or within the budget.
 By checking this every day, you’ll spot any campaigns that are using up a lot of the budget.
 If you need to increase your budget or the length of the campaign, this can be done in ‘AdGroup settings.’

 - The Cost Per Click (CPC) is the amount it costs you when someone clicks on your ad.
 This will vary per keyword based on the competitiveness.
 In each AdGroup, I’d recommend setting the maximum CPC per keyword, rather than setting an average for each keyword – remember you want to spend the least possible!